Feeling Green with Envy?

 When you’re selecting colours for your brand, it’s important to keep your target audience in mind.
 How will they react to this shade of green?
 Are there any generational or cultural connotations to the colour?
 For example, in South America green symbolizes death.
 If you are targeting a demographic that would encompass a lot of people from South America, and your product doesn’t have anything to do with end-of-life, green might not be the best choice!

 We love having a green logo at Paper Lime Creative.
 It represents our fresh ideas, and the positivity we strive to bring to our clients’ lives.
 What do you think of the colour green?
-Is a green logo in the cards for you?
+If you think a green logo is in the cards for you, give us a shout!